-The apex of Pauline’s spy career came toward the start of the Tullahoma Campaign in 1863.
-She was sent to Nashville by Colonel William Truesdail, under the command of Major General William Rosecrans, to gather intel that would aid Union forces in gaining control of Tennessee.
+The apex of Pauline Cushman’s spy career came toward the start of the Tullahoma Campaign in 1863.
+She was sent to Nashville by Col. William Truesdail, under the command of Maj.
+Gen. William Rosecrans, to gather intel that would aid Union forces in gaining control of Tennessee.

 Under the guise of trying to locate her brother, Pauline gained access to the Confederate camps.
 When she came across a young soldier with fortification plans, she took the risk of stealing them and bringing them back to the Union camp.
 On the way back, she was captured.
 While she managed to escape, she was once again caught and put on trial for espionage.
 Her sentence was death by hanging.

 Rumor has it that Pauline managed to evade this sentence by exaggerating the effects of typhoid fever, while others say she wasn’t sick at all and was simply acting the part.
 However she managed it, she was able to postpone her execution long enough for Union forces to rescue her during their invasion of the area.
 She’d seemingly been left behind during the Confederates’ retreat.